Team-Nutshell/nutshellengine-docs/_sources/types/Script/playAnimation/index.rst.txt

 Notes
 -----

-If another :doc:`/types/Animation/index` of ``entity`` is being played, it is getting replaces by the new one.
+If another :doc:`/types/Animation/index` of ``entity`` is being played, it is getting replaced by the new one.

 If the :doc:`/types/Animation/index` is already playing, this function does nothing.